//blank line necessary in beginning

 including their Narrative Units and Aspects

-This directory indexes all the narrative Themes and their contents in order to guide the user to appropriate themes used in classifying the ballad plot elements.
+This directory indexes all the narrative Themes, their descriptions, and their contents in order to guide the user to appropriate themes used in classifying the ballad plot elements.
+It is ordered alphabetically, or you can use the usual "FIND" function of your browser to search the directory.html .

-The numbers references the relatively arbitrary Theme numbers, which are however hierarchical: Theme 180 refers to the offer or request for work while Theme 280 refers the success or problems attending an existing occupational commitment.
+The numbers references the relatively arbitrary Theme numbers in the thesaurus, which are hierarchical within their category: Theme 180 refers to the offer or request for work while Theme 280 refers the success or problems attending an existing occupational commitment.
 The Roles and Relationships are "numbered" alphabetically (L for "Lovers", F for "Family," "V" for "Victims, and their oppressors and their helpers," etc.)

 While the ballads have been classified and indexed according to their themes and roles, it is sometimes useful to look for more particular details.